 If Someone Slips on an Icy Sidewalk in Front of My Home or My Business, Am I Liable?

-This winter, it’s important to shovel and salt your sidewalk to make sure you don’t fall into a lawsuit.
+During the winter months, it’s important to shovel and salt your sidewalk to make sure you don’t fall into a lawsuit.
 Depending on the circumstances, you could be held liable if someone slips and falls on snow or ice in front of your home or your business.

 If ice developed as a result of the diversion of water (e.g., a downspout that sends water onto the sidewalk), then you could be held liable because you created a hazard.
 However, natural accumulations of snow and ice generally do not create liability for a home or business owner.
 Local ordinances may create duties on property owners to shovel and treat icy conditions.
 Failing to comply with these ordinances can result in liability for injuries from slip and falls.